nevencaplar/AGN-Going-Down/README.md

 # Nonstationarity of AGN variability

-#### !work in progress!

-This repository contains all of the data and code needed to reproduce conclusion from the paper "Nonstationarity of AGN variability - The only way is down'' which is to be submitted to ApJL.
+This repository contains all of the data and code needed to reproduce conclusion from the paper "Nonstationarity of AGN variability - The only way to go is down!'' which is submitted to ApJL.
 The main file is `NonStationarity.ipynb` which contains all of the analysis.

 ## Contents of the repository: